 - More info

-The best Halloween attraction in the country for kids and adults alike is the family-friendly Mickey’s Not-So-Scary Halloween Party at Walt Disney World.
+The best Halloween attraction in the country for kids and adults alike is the family-friendly Mickey’s Halloween Party at Walt Disney World.
 Not only is this Orlando’s best event of the year, it’s also one of the best in the country.
 Featuring special after hours park admission, themed rides, more treats than you can imagine, stage shows, a Halloween themed fireworks show, and a catchy “Boo to You” parade, there’s more Halloween crammed into one night here than anywhere else.
 What’s more, everyone is free to wear a costume.
-Or, pick up some really cute Halloween themed Mickey necklaces, ears, or t-shirts.
+Or, pick up some really cute Halloween themed Mickey necklaces, ears, or t-shirts to get into the spirit without going all out full costume mode.
 Various trick or treat stations throughout the park (all ages allowed!) will bring back the nostalgia of Halloweens past.

 - Location: Anaheim, California